dart-archive/usage/readme.md

 ## For Flutter apps

 Flutter applications can use the `AnalyticsIO` version of this library.
-They will need to specify the documents directory in the constructor, in order to tell the library where to save the analytics preferences:
+They will need to specify the documents directory in the constructor in order to tell the library where to save the analytics preferences:

 ```dart